 “There are a million ways to do it, but I think that the intersection of two things -- of the trust and the affinity -- is ultimately what really will set your company apart,” Ann explains.
 “And it's something that no one else can copy.
 No one else can be you.”

 Most businesses head straight for the trust factor and stop there.

 “So many other people can maybe act with that same impulse toward trust,” Ann warns.
 “But I think showing who you are as a person, as a company, and as a brand, is also a massive differentiator.”

 Ready to inject more of your personality into your brand?

-Otherwise, for more great advice from successful leaders like Ann, sign up for our exclusive email list and receive each I Made It episode straight to your inbox.
+Otherwise, for more great advice from successful leaders like Ann, check out the full I Made It podcast over here.